Kaichū type submarine

 The Kaichū type submarine (海中型潜水艦, Kaichū-gata sensuikan) submarines were double-hulled medium-sized submarines of the Imperial Japanese Navy during World War II.
-They were derived from the Kaigun-shiki Chū-gata Sensuikan (海軍式中型潜水艦, Navy Medium Type submarine).
+The name was derived from the Kaigun-shiki Chū-gata Sensuikan (海軍式中型潜水艦, Navy Medium Type submarine).

 Several variants existed.
 From 1934 to 1944, the K6 type (Ro-33 Class) and the K7 type (Senchū, Ro-35 Class) were built.
 They were equipped with a 76.2 mm L/40 gun and four 53 cm torpedo tubes for ten type 95 Long Lance torpedoes.

 Most of these submarines were destroyed in combat, suffering from Allied anti-submarine warfare measures, and only Ro-50 survived the war.

 Class variants

 The Kaichū type submarines were divided into seven classes:

 Kaichū I (Ro-11 class)

 Project number S7.
 In 1910s, the Imperial Japanese Navy (IJN) bought a license of Schneider-Laubeuf design submarine.
 The IJN used the design as model and built the S Type (Schneider Type) submarine, the Ha-9 and Ha-10.
 The Kaichū I is the submarine which jumboized the S Type submarines.